 Award-winning burgers with sides, shakes, and cocktails.

-We also recommend The Company Burger on Freret and Cadiz streets for its solid menu of delicious burgers, fries and milkshakes.
+We also recommend The Company Burger on Freret and Cadiz streets for its solid menu of delicious burgers, fries, and milkshakes.
 The menu keeps it simple with the award-winning lamb, turkey, and beef burgers, plus sides, shakes, and cocktails.
-The “not burger” options are also kept simple: hot dogs, and grilled cheese and fried chicken sandwiches.
+The “not burger” options are also kept simple: hot dogs, grilled cheese, and fried chicken sandwiches.

 Mojo Coffee House, 4700 Freret St.

-Launched in the months immediately after Hurricane Katrina, when the owners’ main goal was to give neighbors a place to congregate, Mojo has expanded since to several New Orleans locations.
-You won’t find full kitchen service at this laid-back coffee house (the counter-service destination is more of a pastry and sandwich place), but for those mornings when you just need caffeine and a quick bite, nothing beats Mojo.
+You won’t find full kitchen service at this laid-back coffee house (the counter-service destination is more of a pastry-and-sandwich place), but for those mornings when you just need caffeine and a quick bite, nothing beats Mojo.